boelle/VaillantCloud/README.md

 ## Vaillant Load Limits

 To protect their API Vaillant has employed load limits.
 While the exact limits are unknown, there more app-installtions you have and the more often Home Assistant polls the information, the faster you will hit the limit.
 Nothing can be done here.
+Vaillant might just decline the API calls, or might eben ban your whole account.
+You have been warned!

 # Debugging